hieuminhle/reisekrankenversicherung/README.md

 _____________

-This project was cooperated between the Chair of Enterprise Computing and an IT consulting firm called "viadee Unternehmensberatung AG".
+This project was cooperated between the Chair of Enterprise Computing (TU Dortmund University) and an IT consulting firm called "viadee Unternehmensberatung AG".

 The project was about a global insurance company with various types of insurance in different areas.
 However, the process for executing travel health insurance was identified as a candidate for process automation, which still consisted of a few manual steps and should be modernized.